 Moreover, this dish can be doubled or tripled with excellent results.
 It’s also great to invite some friends over and have a meal prep party.

 To make ahead for the week, just prep the entire recipe, but instead of baking, cover in foil and let sit until ready to bake.
 To save even more time, you could bake now and just have as leftovers for the week.
+For authentic manicotti, check out this recipe for Manicotti Crepes made with crespelle.

 As a freezer friendly meal, just prep all of the ingredients and store in an airtight container in the freezer.
 I like to cover my pan with tight layer of plastic wrap and foil just to ensure that no air gets in.
 Later, just take the manicotti out of the freezer and refrigerate about 24 hours prior to baking.